A Tory Conspiracy Fails

 The new state’s constitution removed the official status that the Church of England, known here as the Anglican Church, had enjoyed under the colonial government.
 Taxes no longer supported the church, and Catholic priests—along with other Protestant pastors—now were allowed to marry people.
 The budding alliance between the United States and Catholic France likely added to his fears.

 An Anglican, Llewellyn also had family reasons to support Britain: He was a cousin of Lt.
 Gen. Lord Charles Cornwallis, a British commander who had already raided North Carolina once.
 Regardless, Llewellyn’s hatred of the rebellion was well-known.
 He was quoted as saying the rebels were “‘the rag-tag and bob-tail of humanity’” and that Gov. Richard Caswell was “‘an infidel and didn’t believe in the Holy Trinity.’”
+This referred to the Christian concept of divinity having three aspects: God, the son Jesus Christ, and the Holy Spirit.

 On that ride home, he suggested that a document supporting Loyalism and the Anglican Church be written up for people to swear to, and outlined the contents.
 A few days later he and his son William came to Rawlins’ house, and Llewellyn dictated to him the Tory or Anglican constitution and some related oaths.
 William then hand-wrote copies to distribute—carefully, as you’ll see.